ClaudiusAyadi/adun.css/README.md

 ## GETTING STARTED

 1. Clone the repo or download the zip file and extract it.
-2. Copy the `devDependencies` into your project package.json and the `postcss.config.cjs` to your project root.
+2. Copy the `package.json` and the `postcss.config.cjs` to your project root.
-3. Move the `keto` folder into your project and delete everything else here.
+3. Move the `keto` folder into your project `/src` and delete everything else here.
 4. Install all dependencies:

 ```bash